JHenzi/MarketGPT/README.md

 The application will be available at `http://localhost:5070` (or the port specified in your `.env` file).

 The first time you run it, the background process will begin fetching and storing articles.
 This may take a few minutes.
-Subsequent reports and recommendations will be generated from this data.
+Subsequent runs will be much faster as the system tracks which feeds have been recently checked and skips them.
 The background task will fetch new articles every 30 minutes by default (configurable via `NEWS_FETCH_INTERVAL_MINUTES` in `.env`).

+**Performance Note:** On the first run, all feeds are checked.
+On subsequent runs, only feeds that haven't been checked within the fetch interval are processed, significantly reducing startup time (60-80% faster).

 ---